 Why This Matters Now

-This becomes critical as teams get more autonomous.
+This becomes more important as teams get more autonomous.
 When you can’t hide behind handoffs and specifications, someone needs to own the full loop.
-Product Engineers fill this gap naturally.
-They’re not waiting for perfect requirements because they’re already talking to users.
-They’re not blocked on product decisions because they’re making micro-decisions constantly based on customer feedback.
+Product Engineers fill this gap well.
+They’re not waiting for perfect requirements because they’re talking to users.
+They’re not blocked on product decisions because they’re making small decisions based on customer feedback.

 I’ve watched teams transform when even one engineer starts working this way.
 Sprint planning becomes a discussion about outcomes, not story points.
 “Definition of done” evolves from “deployed to production” to “customers are successfully using it.”
 The PM stops being a gatekeeper and starts being a partner.